 The Cholesky decomposition takes advantage of the conjugate symmetry of A to simultaneously reduce the columns and rows of A to zeros (except for the diagonal).
 It thus requires only half of the calculations and memory of the LU decomposition.
-Furthermore, the algorithm is numerically stable, which means, roughly speaking, that round-off errors do not propagate throughout the computation.
+Furthermore, the algorithm is numerically stable, which means that round-off errors do not propagate throughout the computation.
+This decomposition is used when possible to solve least squares, optimization, and state estimation problems.